Mocking with MockingKit

 }

-Unlike the void function in MockPrinter, this invoke actually returns a value.
-Since the function body is a one-liner, you can omit return.
+Unlike the void function in MockPrinter, this invoke returns a value.
+Since the function is a one-liner, you can omit return.

-If the return value is optional, it’s optional to register a return value before invoking the function.
-Calling invoke before registering a return value will return nil.
+If the return value is optional, it’s also optional to register a result value before invoking the function.
+Calling invoke before registering an optional result value will simply return nil.

-If the return value is non-optional, you must register a return value before invoking the function.
-Calling invoke before registering a return value will cause a crash.
+However, if the return value is non-optional, you must register a result before invoking the function.
+Calling invoke before registering a result will result in a crash.

 let mock = MockConverter()